CANTUS-Project/api/source/http_methods.rst

 SEARCH
 ------

-The SEARCH method, defined in `RFC 5323 <http://tools.ietf.org/html/rfc5323>`_, will be supported in the first WebDAV-capable version of the Cantus API.
+The SEARCH method, defined in `RFC 5323 <http://tools.ietf.org/html/rfc5323>`_, may be supported in future versions of the Cantus API.
 For now, please use the search URLs described in :ref:`searching`.

 ..
     ************** NOTE ************* all this bit is commented and won't appear in output